West Hill Baseball FAQ

 Registration fees vary by division, which is based on the age of the player.
 For most divisions, there is a discount for registering in the “Early Bird” period, and a family discount for multiple children.
 There are additional costs for joining a Select Team.
-Please see the Registration Fees page for specific amounts.
+Please see the Registration Information page for specific amounts.

 What is included in the registration fee?

-What equipment do I need to buy?
+What baseball equipment do I need to buy for my child?

 All players need to bring their own glove, a batting helmet with a strap, and appropriate shoes (non-metal baseball cleats are preferable, but not required).
 A protective cup (boys and girls) is required for most divisions (except for Blast Ball & T-Ball).
 Baseball bats are brought to each game by the coach; however, players are welcome to bring their own.